iShezmu/holbertonschool-web_front_end/CSS_advanced/README.md

     - Following the `section-header` declaration, target the `section-body` class, pad all 4 sides with `section-body-padding`
     - Following the `section-body` declaration, target the `section-footer` class, pad all 4 sides with `section-footer-padding` and set the horizontal alignment with `section-footer-align`
     - At the end of your style file, target the class `footer`, pad all 4 sides of the selected element with `footer-padding`

+*   18-style.css
+    - Targeting the `navbar-menu` class, let it float to the right
+    - For the `nav` class:
+      - the margin on all sides should be set to `0`
+      - the padding on all sides should be set to `0`
+      - The styling on the list should not use anything
+      - center align the text
+    - For the `nav-item` class in `nav` class:
+      - set the family of fonts to `nav-item-font-family`
+      - set the boldness of fonts to `nav-item-font-weight`
+      - set the size of fonts to `nav-item-font-size`
+      - set the spacing between text characters to `nav-item-letter-spacing`
+      - set the display to `nav-item-display`
+      - set the margin on all sides to `nav-item-margin`
+    - For the `nav-link` class in `nav` class:
+      - set the display to `block`
+      - set the padding to half of the root element for top and bottom, and equal to the root element for left and right
+    - While hovering over the `nav-link` class in `nav` class, set their foreground color value to `nav-item-link-hover`
+    - Create the following custom properties:
+      - `nav-item-font-family` set to `font-family-title`
+      - `nav-item-font-weight` set to `font-weight-bold`
+      - `nav-item-font-size` set to `font-size-medium`
+      - `nav-item-letter-spacing` set to 4% of the root element
+      - `nav-item-display` to `inline-block`
+      - `nav-item-marginto` 3 times the root element on the bottom and `0` elsewhere
+      - `nav-item-link-hover` set to `color-primary`